OxygenCobalt/ExoPlayer/README.md

 supported by Android’s MediaPlayer API, including DASH and SmoothStreaming adaptive playbacks.
 Unlike the MediaPlayer API, ExoPlayer is easy to customize and extend, and can be updated through Play Store application updates.

+The Auxio flavor of ExoPlayer enables automatic FFMpeg extension building and internal metadata fixes.
+This flavor does rely on submodules, so you will need to clone the repository using `git clone --recurse-submodules`.

 ## Documentation